2017 Wisconsin Act 59 Moratorium

 A School Board may issue debt after December 31, 2017 to fund the energy efficiency exemption project(s) that were approved by the School Board prior to December 31, 2017.
 Under current law, resolutions may not be passed after December 31, 2017.
 This includes changes to any existing resolutions.

 Resolutions (or amendments) shall be passed by October 1st.
-Submit a copy of the resolution (or amendment) to the department within 10 (ten) days of passage.
+Submit a copy of the resolution (or amendment) to DPI within 10 days of passage.
 This is done in the SAFR Reporting Portal by choosing Referenda and adding a "New Referendum/Resolution."

 65.90 Budget Publication Reporting